 The Bryah Basin project covers approximately 1,048km2 in central Western Australia.
-The project is located close to several mining operations including the high-grade Volcanogenic Massive Sulphide (VMS) DeGrussa copper-gold mine operated by Sandfire Resources NL (ASX: SFR) and the Fortnum gold mine operated by Westgold Resources Limited (ASX: WGX)(Figure 2).
+The project is located close to several mining operations including the high-grade Volcanogenic Massive Sulphide (VMS) DeGrussa copper-gold mine operated by Sandfire Resources NL (ASX: SFR) and the Fortnum gold mine operated by Westgold Resources Limited (ASX: WGX) (Figure 2).

-During the period, the Company has made considerable progress in refining a VMS target and Windalah and has expanded what it has learnt to other nearby areas that display similar geochemical anomalies.
-The main breakthrough came after the diamond drilling intersected massive pyrite zones and then large intersections of pyrite stringers.
+During the period, the Company has made considerable progress in refining a VMS target at Windalah and has expanded what it has learnt to other nearby areas that display similar geochemical anomalies.
+Previous diamond drilling intersected massive pyrite zones and then large intersections of pyrite stringers.
+Two deep holes totalling 1,261m were drilled targeting the 300m and 500m vertical depth.
 The sulphide style was interpreted as VMS style mineralisation.
-Diamond drilling completed of 1260m over 6 holes.
-Prior to the end of the year in late June, 518m was drilled of a total of 2,148m completed after the year end at the Olympus project.
+RC pre-collars and diamond drilling extensions completed at Windalah totalling 1,261m over the 2 holes with results released in May 2023.
+Results from the June 2022 drilling were released this period for the 2,148m drill program at the Olympus project.